mui/mui-x/docs/data/date-pickers/shortcuts/shortcuts.md

 ## Customization

 Like other [layout's subcomponent](/x/react-date-pickers/custom-layout/), the shortcuts can be customized.
-Here is an example with an horizontal shortcuts.
+Here is an example with horizontal shortcuts.

 {{"demo": "CustomizedRangeShortcuts.js", "bg": "inline"}}